khqayyum/Automated_Deployment_System/README.md

 - Use Elastic Load Balancer + Auto Scaling for high availability.
 - Replace static HTML with containerized apps (ECS/EKS).
 - Add security best practices (IAM roles, HTTPS via ACM, WAF).

+---
+## License
+- This project is licensed under the MIT License – see the LICENSE file for details.